-Welcome to Nutrition Services
+Nutrition Services Department

 Why School Lunch?

-As the cost of everything increases, there is one meal that is still a great value: both nutritionally and economically!
-School lunch is still an incredible bargain at $2.50 for Kindergarten - 5th grade and $3.00 for 6th - 12th grade.
 Balanced nutrition throughout the day contributes to student success in and out of the classroom.
 Research demonstrates that school meal programs play an important role in supporting obesity prevention, overall student health and academic achievement by improving children’s diets and combating hunger.
 Nearly 30 million students each school lunch everyday across America.

 Every School Lunch Includes Five Great Choices: